 Many economists feel that a recession (two quarters of negative GDP growth) is likely.
 In January 2016, a Financial Times survey of 51 economists predicted a one-in-five chance of a U.S. recession in the next 12 months.
+In March 2016, PIMCO, a global investment management firm, warns investor that a U.S. recession is likely by 2020.
 In June 2016, J.P.
 Morgan Chase economists projected a 36% chance of a U.S. recession in 12 months.
 In July 2016, Deutsche bank estimated a 60% chance of the U.S. entering a recession in the next 12 months.
 In October 2016, Wall Street Journal's survey of economists placed a 60% likelihood of a U.S. recession within four years.
 In June 2017, Goldman Sachs gives the United States a 25% chance of a recession with two years.
-While these projections are only guesstimates, the theme is relatively consistent that sclerotic GDP growth begets recessions.